alishams21/alishams21/README.md

 For over 20 years, I’ve been exploring Software, AI, and Data.

-In general, I enjoy many aspects of programming languages, constantly learning new things and contributing to software/AI/Data related tasks.
+I enjoy diving into programming languages, learning new technologies, and contributing to projects in software, AI, and data.

-- My website: www.alishams.com
+- 🌐 My website: www.alishams.com